javacc/javacc/docs/faq.md

 <br>

-### <a name="question-2.3"></a>I changed option X, why am I having trouble?
+### I changed option X, why am I having trouble?

 ---

 This issue usually comes up when the `STATIC` option is changed - JavaCC needs to generate new files, but it will not generate boilerplate files unless they aren't there already.
-Try deleting all files generated by JavaCC (see [What files does JavaCC generate?](#question-2.1)) and then re-running JavaCC.
+Try deleting all files generated by JavaCC (see [What files does JavaCC generate?](#what-files-does-javacc-generate)) and then re-running JavaCC.

 <br>

-### <a name="question-2.4"></a>How do I put the generated classes in a package?
+### How do I put the generated classes in a package?

 ---